MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/machine-setup.md

    ![The downloaded, unzipped WebView2Samples repo.](../media/downloaded-samples-repo-unzipped.png)

-1. Study the breakout of main directories.  `-master` is the name of the repo branch that this downloaded directory snapshot represents.
+1. Study the breakout of main directories.

+   `-master` is the name of the repo branch that this downloaded directory snapshot represents.
+It is possible to switch to a different branch at GitHub and then download, for example, `WebView2Samples-smoketest-1.0.1054.27-prerelease-testing.zip`.
+In that case, the downloaded `.zip` file is a snapshot of the `smoketest-1.0.1054.27-prerelease-testing` branch of the repo.
+This documentation assumes that you downloaded the `master` branch of the repo.

+1. Recommended: Rename the root directory from `WebView2Samples-master` to `WebView2Samples`, to match the repo name and path.

 <!-- The h3 section [Download or clone the WebView2Samples repo](../get-started/win32.md#download-or-clone-the-webview2samples-repo) in _Get started with WebView2 in Win32 apps_ links to here -->